-As at the date of this Annual Report, the following directors are the members of the nominating and corporate governance committee: Rita Johnson-Mills (chair), Robert Taub and Jürgen Hambrecht.
-Robert Taub is non-executive director and chairman of the Board of Directors.
+As at the date of this Annual Report, the following directors are the members of the nominating and corporate governance committee: Rita Johnson-Mills (chair), Robelga SRL (represented by Robert Taub) and Jürgen Hambrecht.
+Robelga SRL (represented by Robert Taub) is non-executive director and chairman of the Board of Directors.
 Jürgen Hambrecht and Rita Johnson-Mills are both independent non-executive directors.